n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/GoogleAnalytics/README.md

 ### 2. Google Analytics node (get: report)

-This node will retrieve the session metrics grouped by country in the given date range.
+This node will retrieve the session metrics grouped by country for a given date range.
 You can select a different dimension, metric, and date range.

 1. First of all, you'll have to enter credentials for the Google Analytics node.
 You can find out how to do that [here](../../../credentials/Google/README.md).
 2. Select a view from the ***View ID*** dropdown list.